tmolnar0831/ansible-ssh/README.md

-# Ansible role that manages the SSH
+# Ansible role that manages the SSH daemon

 ## Requirements